Select Department

 Dave Smith Instruments Tempest

-Tempest Drum MachineThe Dave Smith Tempest is a 6-voice, hybrid analog/digital drum machine.
-As well as a collaboration between two of the biggest names in studio gear – Dave Smith and Roger Linn.
-So you’d expect the Tempest to be an outstanding piece of gear, and it definitely is.
-It’s only shortcoming might be the fact you might need to sell an organ or two to afford one.
+The Dave Smith Tempest is a 6-voice, hybrid analog/digital drum machine, as well as the product of a collaboration between two of the biggest names in studio gear: Dave Smith and Roger Linn.
+So, you’d expect the Tempest to be an outstanding piece of gear, and it definitely is.

-Boasting 16 lit touch and pressure-sensitive pads, all arranged in an 8 x 2 formation.
-As well as 2 pressure-sensitive pads arranged in an 8×2 formation, with pressure and position-sensitive touch sliders.
-On top of that, each of its 6 voices has 2 analog and 2 digital oscillators; offering over 450 samples and waveforms.
-While the analog oscillators can produce sawtooth, triangle, saw/triangle, and variable pulse square waves.
-Further sculpting your drum sounds, each voice has a sub-octave generator; 5 envelope generators; 2 LFOs; and high & low-pass filters.
+This fantastic machine offers 16 lit touch and pressure-sensitive pads, all arranged in an 8 x 2 formation, as well as 2 pressure-sensitive pads arranged in an 8×2 formation, with pressure and position-sensitive touch sliders.
+On top of that, each of its 6 voices has 2 analog and 2 digital oscillators, and offers over 450 samples and waveforms.

-Above all, not only does the Tempest go to lengths way beyond the standard drum machine; it’s also a powerful synth in its own right.
-So it’s perfect whether you’re in the studio, or performing live.
+Above all, not only does the Tempest go to lengths way beyond the standard drum machine, it’s also a powerful synth in its own right.
+So, it’s perfect whether you’re in the studio or performing live.

-• 16 pressure- and velocity-sensitive backlit drum trigger pads in an 8 x 2 matrix
+• 16 pressure- and velocity-sensitive backlit drum trigger pads in an 8 x 2 matrix.

-• 6 analog voices, each with 2 analog oscillators and 2 digital oscillators, loaded with a large bank of included samples
+• 6 analog voices, each with 2 analog oscillators and 2 digital oscillators, loaded with a large bank of included samples.

-• Modulation path includes Dave Smith’s classic analog lowpass filter with audio-rate modulation, highpass filter, analog VCA with feedback, 5 envelopes, 2 LFOs, and an extraordinary variety of analog modulation routing options
+• Modulation path includes Dave Smith’s classic analog lowpass filter with audio-rate modulation, high pass filter, analog VCA with feedback, 5 envelopes, 2 LFOs, and an extraordinary variety of analog modulation routing options.

-• Doubles as a 6-voice analog synth
+• Doubles as a 6-voice analog synth.

-• 6 direct voice outputs plus stereo mix outputs, headphones outputs, 2 inputs for footswitches or expression pedals
+• 6 direct voice outputs plus stereo mix outputs, headphones outputs, 2 inputs for footswitches or expression pedals.

-• Stereo analog compressor and distortion circuits affect the stereo output mix
+• Stereo analog compressor and distortion circuits affect the stereo output mix.

-• Beat-synced delay is achieved by generating additional delayed note events within the sequencer
+• Beat-synced delay is achieved by generating additional delayed note events within the sequencer.

-• A beat-synced “stutter” effect is created entirely within the sequencer by looping short portions of the drumbeat on demand
+• A beat-synced “stutter” effect is created entirely within the sequencer by looping short portions of the drumbeat on demand.

-• Adjustable swing timing with real-time control
+• Adjustable swing timing with real-time control.

 SHOP: Dave Smith Tempest